 Other research has focused on the development and characterisation of novel amphiphiles for solubilisation and stabilisation of integral membrane proteins.
-This has lead to a number of high profile publications, the latest of which was featured as a cover image for Chem Comm.
+This has lead to a number of high profile publications, one of which was featured as a cover image for Chem Comm (left).

 An additional activity of the group is to develop novel methodologies to investigate membrane protein aggregation.
 Aggregation or non-specific association of membrane proteins is highly disadvantageous for further studies, including crystallization.
 Aggregation is also a problem for the production and long-term storage of biopharmaceuticals, an increasingly common form of therapeutic.
 My group have joined forces with Prof Sergei Kazarian of the Department of Chemical Engineering to investigate the use of ATR-FTIR chemical imaging as a tool for studying aggregation of both biopharmaceuticals and membrane proteins.